JeffShao96/Symbolic-NS3/README.md

 ...
 ```

-We symbolize the delay in `Transit`:
+We symbolize the delay in `TransmitStart`:

 ```cpp
 bool PointToPointChannel::TransmitStart (